Cancel anytime

 History and Background

-Permian Basin Royalty Trust (PBT) was formed in 1980.
-It's a grantor trust that owns royalty interests in oil and gas production from properties in the Permian Basin of West Texas.
-The Trust itself doesn't conduct operations; it receives royalty income from the underlying properties and distributes it to unit holders.
+Permian Basin Royalty Trust (PBT) was established in 1980.
+It is a grantor trust that owns royalty interests in oil and gas properties in the Permian Basin of Texas.
+The trust's primary objective is to distribute income from these royalty interests to its unit holders.

 Core Business Areas